F43nd1r/zachtronics-leaderboard-bot/src/main/java/README.md

 #### Project

-Add to the `GitConfiguration` class.
+* Add to the `GitConfiguration` class.

-Add skeleton to `test/resources`, and add to the `TestConfiguration` class for tests
+* Add skeleton to `test/resources`, and add to the `TestConfiguration` class for tests.
+* Create a submit test that exercises the sim

 #### Repo